sourcebroker/deployer-extended-database/README.rst

 What does it do?
 ----------------

-The package provides additional tasks for deployer (deployer.org) for synchronising databases between instances.
+The package provides additional tasks for deployer (deployer.org) for synchronizing databases between instances.
 Most useful are two tasks:

 1. task "`db:pull`_ [source-instance]" task which allows you to pull database from source instance to current